Information for referrers

 Our clinical team will review the information received and decide in collaboration with the referrer as to the tāngata whai ora suitability for the programme.

-> Our admin team will confirm acceptance and send you our pre admission paperwork, once we have received the pre admission paperwork back from you, a date will will allocated for entry and you will be informed, you should have at least four weeks notice, though occasionally we will try and get the tangata whai ora here sooner.
+Our operational support team will confirm acceptance and send you our pre admission paperwork (possibly with a preliminary admission date), once we have received the pre admission paperwork back from you, a confirmed date will will allocated for entry and you will be informed, you should have at least four weeks notice, though occasionally we will try and get the tangata whai ora here sooner.

-> Contact between the St Marks staff, tāngata whai ora and referrers is of the utmost importance to achieve the best possible outcome for people.
+Contact between the St Marks staff, tāngata whai ora and referrers is of the utmost importance to achieve the best possible outcome for people.

 The reason we ask for the pre admission paperwork first is to ensure a speedy transition to entry date.
 It is our experience that when we allocated a date, sometimes, we have had to postpone or change that date as the paperwork we need to admit someone was not here in time, medication not arranged, benefits not in place and so on.
 It can be an anxious time for someone coming here and we want it to be as smooth a transition to here as possible.
 We have had occasions when people arrive here, without the correct paperwork and we take them off programme for the first couple of days to get benefits etc. sorted out, and they have become quite distressed, far better to get this done before they get here, thank you.